rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 ## Rationale

-WhileRabbitMQ can be configured to accepted self-signed certificates through various TLS socket options, namely the `ca_certs` and `partial_chain` properties.
+RabbitMQ can be configured to accepted self-signed certificates through various TLS socket options, namely the `ca_certs` and `partial_chain` properties.
 However, this configuration is largely static.
 There is no convenient means with which to change it in realtime, that